-In 2014, Nova Scotians consumed $1.52 billion in food.
-Locally farmed, caught and processed food represented $594 million of household consumption, and locally prepared meals at restaurants represented another $921 million.
-This is down from the previous year where households consumed $655 million in fresh and processed foods, and $951 million in restaurant meals.
-This is mainly due to an increase in imports of processed foods, including fresh and frozen vegetable juices and fresh and frozen pork.
-This was only partially offset by declining imports of preserved fruits, vegetables and frozen foods, milk products and cheese.
+In 2015, Nova Scotians consumed $1.55 billion in locally farmed, processed and prepared food.
+Locally farmed, caught and processed food represented $554 million of household consumption, and locally prepared meals at restaurants represented another $994 million.
+This is an increase over 2014 but still lower than the 2013 baseline.
+Since 2013, the value of restaurant meals has increased while the value of processed food has declined.
+Imports of processed foods, including fresh and frozen vegetable juices, milk products, and fresh and frozen pork, have increased over the period.
+This was only partially offset by declining imports of preserved fruits, vegetables and frozen foods, and butter and cheese products.

 What this means